DD-DeCaF/loghouse/README.md

     docker-compose up

-Note that on the very first startup, it takes some seconds to generate certificates and services depending on these may exit prematurely.
-Simply restart these services after all certificates are properly generated.

 To view the kibana dashboard, visit http://localhost:5601/ in your browser or run:

     http get https://localhost:9200/ --auth elastic:changeme --verify no